The Most Difficult Mental Disorder, Ranked

 votes

-• Symptoms: Delusions, hallucinations, disorganized thinking and speech, reduced motivation and emotional expression
+• Symptoms: Delusions, hallucinations, disorganized speech.

 2. 2